max-pv/data-observability/README.md

 - No authentication or authorization mechanisms are implemented.
 - The UI is kept minimalistic without advanced styling or responsiveness.
 - Error handling and edge cases are not thoroughly addressed.
+- The code is structured for simplicity and clarity rather than scalability or maintainability.

 ## Reasoning for technology choices: